 Just two years prior to the survey mentioned above, a 2014 study reported mobile conversion rates were not as high as desktop.
 But, as you’ll immediately notice, the sourced report mentions users switching between devices — already in 2014 — and that tablet conversions tended to be higher than mobile.
 We can attribute the device-switching habit to the idea that many brands were still offering sub-par mobile experiences three years ago.
 If you offer a reliable, consistent experience across devices, then conversions will happen.

 Not a single piece of this information does you any good if you don’t know how to put it into action.
 You can understand everything there is to know about cross-platform and people-based marketing, but if you don’t know how to carry it out or deploy these strategies — guess what? — that information is pretty much useless.

 Cross-device marketing is achievable if you have a plan of action.
 Here’s a brief overview of what you need to do to successfully target users across multiple devices.

 The first step in the process is to ensure you know and understand your audience, or your customers.
 Before you start any new campaign, start planning new strategies, or take action, use the data and information you have to both assess and identify your core audience.
 Chances are, your audience and demographic may change from campaign to campaign, or channel to channel, that’s okay.
 The important part is that you understand who you are targeting, otherwise your efforts will be for naught.

-You can use DMPs, and data marketplaces to find first, second, and third-party data if you don’t have any of your own to work with.
+You can use audience management platforms or DMPs, and data marketplaces to find first, second, and third-party data if you don’t have any of your own to work with.
 Audience data, especially when dealing with cross-platform marketing campaigns is vital to your success.

 2. Prioritize Platform Experiences